oils-for-unix/oils/doc/oil-language-tour.md

 The stream may contain (lines of) text, binary data, JSON, TSV, and more.
 Details below.

+### Multiline Commands

+Oil's `...` prefix lets you write long commands, pipelines, and `&&` chains without a `\` line continuation.
+When this mode is active, newlines are turned into spaces.

+    ... find /bin               # traverse this directory and -type f -a -executable  # print executable files
+        # reverse sort
+      | sort -r
+        # first 30 files  <-- comments can appear on their own line
+      | head -n 30
+      ;

 ### Keywords for Using Variables